KC-7/life-hacks-v2/README.md

 ### Bugs & Solved Issues

-- My image and videos were not working when the site was deployed as I had used a "/" in front of the file location.
+- My image and videos were not working when the site was deployed at first as I had used a "/" in front of the file locations.

 - Initially, I uploaded high quality photos and videos.
-To improve page preformance, I reduced the file sizes accordingly so that they are optiambly sized for the site.
+To improve page preformance, I reduced the file sizes accordingly so that they are an optimal size and format for the site.

-- Initially I had designed for the nav bar menu items to be stacked verticaly on smaller devices,xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+- Initially, I had 6 nav bar links and designed for the nav bar menu items to be stacked verticaly on smaller devices.
+This meant the clickable area on mobile devices would have been on the small side and potentially be considered as a bug or design flaw.
+To improve on this, I removed the link to the Social & app links in the footer and moved the "Top of Page" link into a button that is displayed at the bottom right hand side of the site insted.
+I then restyled the repsonive design for the menu nav bar so that it goes from 4 items in 1 row to 2 items spread over 2 rows for smaller devices.

+- I was provided with a CSS validator link once the website passed the checks.
+Initially, this link would not work, I resolved this by using the alternative link they provided.
+I also removed the trailing slash and hosted the image on github instead of linking to an external resource.
+I also added a no opener, alt, styling etc.

 #### W3C HTML Validator